hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/enabling-weaver-network/corda.md

 You need to run one or more relays for network-to-network communication.
 Here we provide instructions to run one relay running in a Docker container, which is sufficient for data sharing.
 (Later, we will provide instructions to run multiple relays, which will be useful from a failover perspective.)

-Weaver provides a [pre-built image](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-relay-server) for the relay.
+Weaver provides a [pre-built image](https://github.com/hyperledger/cacti/pkgs/container/cacti-weaver-relay-server) for the relay.
 Before launching a container, you just need to customize its configuration for your Fabric network, which you can do by simply creating a folder (let's call it `relay_config`) and configuring the following files in it:
 - `.env`: This sets suitable environment variables within the relay container.
 Copy the `.env.template` file [from the repository](https://github.com/hyperledger/cacti/blob/main/weaver/core/relay/.env.template) and customize it for your purposes, as indicated in the below sample:
   ```
   PATH_TO_CONFIG=./config.toml
   RELAY_NAME=<"name" in config.toml>
   RELAY_PORT=<relay-server-port/"port" in config.toml>
   EXTERNAL_NETWORK=<docker-bridge-network>
-  DOCKER_REGISTRY=ghcr.io/hyperledger-labs
-  DOCKER_IMAGE_NAME=weaver-relay
-  DOCKER_TAG=1.5.4
+  DOCKER_IMAGE_NAME=ghcr.io/hyperledger/cacti-weaver-relay-server
+  DOCKER_TAG=2.0.0-alpha.1
   ```
   - The `PATH_TO_CONFIG` variable should point to the properties file typically named `config.toml` (you can name this whatever you wish).
 See further below for instructions to write this file.
   - The `RELAY_NAME` variable specifies a unique name for this relay.
 It should match what's specified in the `config.toml` (more on that below).
   - The `RELAY_PORT` variable specifies the port this relay server will listen on.
 It should match what's specified in the `config.toml` (more on that below).
   - The `EXTERNAL_NETWORK` variable should be set to the [name](https://docs.docker.com/compose/networking/) of your Fabric network.
   - The `DOCKER_*` variables are used to specify the image on which the container will be built.
-Make sure you set `DOCKER_TAG` to the latest version you see on [Github](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-relay-server).
+Make sure you set `DOCKER_TAG` to the latest version you see on [GitHub](https://github.com/hyperledger/cacti/pkgs/container/cacti-weaver-relay-server).

   For more details, see the [Relay Docker README](https://github.com/hyperledger/cacti/blob/main/weaver/core/relay/relay-docker.md) ("Relay Server Image" and "Running With Docker Compose" sections).